DataFire/Integrations/integrations/generated/zuora/README.md

   * taxRate `number`: The tax rate applied to the debit memo.
   * taxRateDescription `string`: The description of the tax rate.
   * taxRateType `string` (values: Percentage, FlatFee): The type of the tax rate applied to the debit memo.

+### PutInvoiceResponseType
+* PutInvoiceResponseType `object`
+  * accountId `string`: The ID of the customer account associated with the invoice.
+  * amount `number`: The total amount of the invoice.
+  * balance `number`: The balance of the invoice.
+  * cancelledById `string`: The ID of the Zuora user who cancelled the invoice.
+  * cancelledOn `string`: The date and time when the invoice was cancelled, in `yyyy-mm-dd hh:mm:ss` format.
+  * comment `string`: Comments about the invoice.
+  * createdById `string`: The ID of the Zuora user who created the invoice.
+  * createdDate `string`: The date and time when the invoice was created, in `yyyy-mm-dd hh:mm:ss` format.
+For example, 2017-03-01 15:31:10.
+  * creditBalanceAdjustmentAmount `number`: **Note:** This filed is only available if you have the Credit Balance feature enabled and the Advanced AR Settlement feature disabled.
+  * currency `string`: A currency defined in the web-based UI administrative settings.
+  * customField__c `string`: Any custom fields defined for this object.
+The custom field name is case-sensitive.
+  * dueDate `string`: The date by which the payment for this invoice is due.
+  * id `string`: The unique ID of the invoice.
+  * invoiceDate `string`: The date on which to generate the invoice.
+  * number `string`: The unique identification number of the invoice.
+  * postedById `string`: The ID of the Zuora user who posted the invoice.
+  * postedOn `string`: The date and time when the invoice was posted, in `yyyy-mm-dd hh:mm:ss` format.
+  * status `string` (values: Draft, Posted, Canceled, Error): The status of the invoice.
+  * success `boolean`: Returns `true` if the request was processed successfully.
+  * targetDate `string`: The target date for the invoice, in `yyyy-mm-dd` format.
+For example, 2017-07-20.
+  * taxAmount `number`: The amount of taxation.
+  * totalTaxExemptAmount `number`: The total amount of taxes or VAT for which the customer has an exemption.
+  * transferredToAccounting `string` (values: Processing, Yes, Error, Ignore): Whether the invoice was transferred to an external accounting system.
+  * updatedById `string`: The ID of the Zuora user who last updated the invoice.
+  * updatedDate `string`: The date and time when the invoice was last updated, in `yyyy-mm-dd hh:mm:ss` format.
+For example, 2017-03-02 15:36:10.

+### PutInvoiceType
+* PutInvoiceType `object`
+  * dueDate `string`: The date by which the payment for this invoice is due.
+  * transferredToAccounting `string` (values: Processing, Yes, Error, Ignore): Whether the invoice was transferred to an external accounting system.

 ### PutReverseInvoiceResponseType
 * PutReverseInvoiceResponseType `object`